-What are joint tenants with right of survivorship (JTWROS)?
+What is joint tenants with right of survivorship (JTWROS)?

 Joint tenants with right of survivorship is a legal status that determines how property is transferred after one homeowner dies.
 Ownership stake is jointly shared between the two individuals, whether they’re spouses, partners or even roommates.
 When one owner dies, ownership interest automatically passes to the other tenant.